phalcon-orphanage/docs/en/reference/models.rst

 with each other.

 By default model "Robots" will refer to the table "robots".
-If you want to manually specify another name for the mapping table, you can use the setSource() method:
+If you want to manually specify another name for the mapping table, you can use the getSource() method:

 .. code-block:: php